 Let’s back up for a second.
 I throw around the word Gospel like it’s english.
 Well, it is in fact english, just OLD english.
 The old english word is Godspel and comes from god “good” + spel “story, message”. (side note: I actually didn’t know that til right now!
 Funny, how it lined up perfectly with the above conclusion.)
 Not only is the gospel a story, but it’s a good story.

 Good stories have many layers to them and the Gospel is no different.
 It is the story of Jesus framed in the story of Israel1 framed in the story of all humanity.
 The beauty of story is that is is about creative expression.
 I love that there are 4 gospel-according-to’s included at the start of the new testament.
 Did you hear Matthew’s “good story”?
 What about mark’s?
-What’s your good story? what’s mine?
+What’s your good story?
+What’s mine?

 Maybe your story isn’t so good.
 The Good news is all our stories belong inside a bigger narrative that is going good places and you can be a part of it.
-The bible is full of not-so-good stories made incredible by God.
+The Bible is full of not-so-good stories made incredible by God.
 Think about it: Fall->redemption, slavery->freedom, death->resurrection, war->peace, unjust->just, pain/suffering->healed.
 The beauty of story is when we read imaginatively, we put ourselves inside the story, we relate to the story of others, and find comfort, healing and hope.

 Wait, but isn’t the gospel about my personal salvation?
 Gloria a Dios, yes!
 It’s always been about salvation, but we can’t take an isolated (yet key) element out of the story and use it alone and miss all the other richness of the story!
 Scot McKnight says it this way in his book The King Jesus Gospel: